Here is the honest version of this: quitting caffeine is not just a physical challenge. It is a psychological one.

 - I am learning what real tiredness feels like, and what real rest does for it.

-- My energy levels are stabilizing, and I feel the difference building.
+- My energy levels are stabilising, and I feel the difference building.

 - I am no longer riding a cycle of peaks and crashes.
 I am finding steady ground.

-- My body is becoming more reliable, more consistent, and more genuinely energized.
+- My body is becoming more reliable, more consistent, and more genuinely energised.

 - I feel more alive in my natural state than I ever did chasing a stimulant.